tomstafford/choice-engine-text/libet2.md

 # Escape from Libet

-If you brain signals an action before you experience yourself deciding, a clear interpretation your subjective feeling of deciding has nothing to do with the actual deciding - that conscious will is an illusion<sup>[1](#footnote1)</sup>.
+If you brain signals an action before you experience yourself deciding, a clear interpretation is that your subjective feeling of deciding has nothing to do with the actual deciding - that conscious will is an illusion<sup>[1](#footnote1)</sup>.

 But this isn't the only interpretation.